phasorpy/phasorpy/docs/index.rst

 The :doc:`code_of_conduct` should be honored by everyone participating in the PhasorPy community.

+The PhasorPy library and documentation are released under the permissive :doc:`license`.

 The library's source code and documentation are maintained in the `PhasorPy repository on GitHub <https://github.com/phasorpy/phasorpy>`_.